Skip to content

 Dissertation Title: De fabrica systematis nervosi evertebratorum

 Dr. Callahan’s undergraduate education was accomplished at the University of Jamestown, where she triple majored (psychology, applied music [trumpet), and music education).
 The legacy of her experience at UJ is evident today in the form of her deep commitment to mentorship.
 UJ has a student faculty ratio of 13:1 which allowed her close contact with professors who inspired and shaped her sense of self in ways that were both personal and professional.
 Recognized as a College Fellow, an honor bestowed on no more than two students with junior standing in a field of study annually, she was afforded academic ranking just below that of faculty for her final year of undergraduate study.
 Principled mentoring is key to the UJ model of education.
 It is also the primary method in which doctoral training in psychology is accomplished.
-As such, Dr. Callahan aims to bring the positive mentorship experience she enjoyed as a student to the students in her research lab.
+As such, Dr. Callahan aims to bring the positive mentorship experience she enjoyed as a UJ student to the students in the CARE Lab.

 Team Members